How Self Assessment Tax Returns are changing: MTD for ITSA

 As more people rely on digital tools to run their businesses, HMRC hopes to bring the tax system in line with the modern, digital economy.

 Once you’re past the initial learning curve of MTD-compatible software, quarterly updates don’t take as long to compile.
 You’re only submitting a quarter’s worth of information, which is automatically compiled by your software based on your digital records, and can be submitted directly to HMRC.
+The updates are cumulative too – which means you don’t need to send additional submissions to correct errors or make adjustments.

 This is instead of the old system where you would report income and expenditure for the whole tax year in one return, manually calculating your figures from a year’s worth of paper or Excel records.
 This means you can spend more time focusing on your business, and less time snowed under with admin.